0 hours 10 mins

 1 Lg.
 Garlic clove, cut in half

 2. Add the white wine and bring to a simmer.
 Let cook a couple of minutes to let mixture slightly thicken.
-Then, add the tomatoes, beans, basil, oregano, chili flakes (Just a pinch unless you like heat.
-If you do, add more.)
+Then, add the tomatoes, beans, basil, oregano, and a pinch of chili flakes.
+If you like heat, add more.
 Start with a pinch of salt and a few grounds of black pepper.
 Add the pine nuts and stir everything together.
 Taste.
 If it needs more salt, pepper or hot pepper, add.

 8. Serve each crock on an individual plate, with some chopped chives and the sliced garlic baguette slices on the side.
 Enjoy.